 Official personnel files are maintained by Human Resources.
-An employee has the right to inspect his or her personnel file at reasonable times during regular business hours.
-An employee wishing to see his or her personnel file should contact Human Resources.
-An employee has the right to have a copy of any information in his or her personnel file.
+An employee has the right to inspect his or hertheir personnel file at reasonable times during regular business hours.
+An employee wishing to see his or hertheir personnel file should contact Human Resources.
+An employee has the right to have a copy of any information in his or hertheir personnel file.